ahamez/protox/README.md

 [[[], "\b", <<3>>], <<18>>, <<4>>, "\b", <<1>>, <<18>>, <<0>>]
 ```

 Note that `Protox.Encode.encode/1` creates an iolist, not a binary.
-Such iolists can be used directly
+Such iolists can be used
-with file or sockets read/write operations.
+directly with files or sockets read/write operations.
 However, you can use `:binary.list_to_bin()` to get a binary:

 ```elixir